Alton Brown: Pantry Raid and Quarantine Quitchen

+Alton Brown Cooks Food

+In November, 2025, Alton started a new series on his YouTube channel called Alton Brown Cooks Food.
+Weekly episodes contain a mix of new recipes, cooking tips (e.g., on knife skills), updates of old recipes and techniques, and have featured popular YouTube guests such as Andrew Rea (of Binging with Babish) and Guga Foods.
+The episodes sometimes contain moderately racy jokes, which is a departure from Alton's made-for-television productions.
+The episodes are shot at his private test kitchen, sound stage, and studio in Marietta, Georgia.

 Personal life

 Brown lives in Marietta, Georgia.
-He has been married three times.
-He and his second wife DeAnna, an executive producer on Good Eats, divorced in 2015.
+He has been married twice.
+He and his first wife DeAnna, an executive producer on Good Eats, divorced in 2015.
 They have one daughter, who was born in 1999.
-A few members of his extended family appeared on Good Eats (such as his late grandmother, his mother, and daughter, who is known on the show as "Alton's Spawn"), but most of his "family" portrayed on the series were actors or members of the show's production crew.
+A few members of his extended family appeared on Good Eats, such as his mother, late grandmother, and daughter, who is known on the show as "Alton's Spawn", but most of his "family members" portrayed on the series were actors or members of the show's production crew.

 Brown and Atlanta restaurant designer Elizabeth Ingram became engaged in 2018.
 Brown posted in September 2018 that he and Ingram had married on a boat in Charleston, South Carolina.

 Brown was once a motorcycling enthusiast, although he no longer owns one.
 Brown is also an airplane pilot and was featured in the aviation magazine AOPA Flight Training.
 He owned two planes, a Cessna 206 and a Cessna 414.

-Brown likes vintage watches and wears a different watch for every season of Good Eats; this was used in production to quickly identify which season a clip is from.
-Once, his watch broke midseason, and Brown continued to wear it for the rest of the season to maintain this system.
-Twenty years after the Omega Seamaster watch his father left him was stolen, Brown bought it from an eBay seller and had it restored.
+Brown also collects vintage watches and wears a different one for every season of Good Eats; this was used in production to quickly identify which season a clip is from.
+When his watch broke midseason, Brown continued to wear it for the rest of the season to maintain this system.
+Twenty years after the Omega Seamaster watch his father left him was stolen, Brown found it on eBay, bought it back, and had it restored.

 Brown changed his eating habits in 2009 in order to lose weight and become healthier, losing 50 lb over the course of nine months.

 Brown discussed his Christian beliefs in a 2010 interview with Eater.
 He said at the time: